-Provided further that, amount incurred as expense on account of inflows from such cities shall be credited back to the Scheme, in case the said inflows are redeemed within a period of one year from the date of investment.
+Provided further that amount incurred as expense on account of inflows from such cities shall be credited back to the Scheme in case the said inflows are redeemed within a period of one year from the date of investment.

-Provided further that, additional TER can be charged based on inflows only from retail investors from B30 cities in terms of Para 10.1 of SEBI master circular for Mutual Fund dated May 19, 2023 and amended from time to time.
+Provided further that, additional TER can be charged based on inflows only from retail investors in terms of Para 10.1.3 of Master Circular for Mutual Funds.
 For this purpose inflows of amount upto Rs 2,00,000/- per transaction, by individual investors shall be considered as inflows from "retail investor".